SatishGollu/Leetcode_Coding_Solutions/README.md

 # Leetcode_Coding_Solutions

 This repository includes my solutions to Leetcode algorithm questions.
-I did not solve randomly, i solved topic wise and pattern wise.
-Big thanks to my Mentor [Surya Pratap Kahar](https://www.linkedin.com/in/surya-pratap-kahar/) with his help problems are grouped under their respective subtopic, in order to focus on applying common patterns and tricks,rather than randomly tackling questions.
+I did not solve randomly, i solved topic wise and pattern wise.Problems are grouped under their respective subtopic, in order to focus on applying common patterns and tricks,rather than randomly tackling questions.
+Big thanks to my Mentor [Surya Pratap Kahar](https://www.linkedin.com/in/surya-pratap-kahar/)